Workshop on the improvement of the OECD 306 screening test

-This workshop introduced the concepts and hands-on lab-based training so that any facilities interested in participating in a ring test will have the knowledge to do so.
-The workshop consisted of:
+This workshop will introduce the concepts and hands-on lab-based training so that any facilities interested in participating in a ring test will have the knowledge to do so.
+The workshop will consist of:

 • Half a day of the theory, concepts and scientific evaluation of cell concentration methods and enhanced tests.